Code-Institute-Submissions/overlay-test/README.md

 ###### Calculator

 The calculator works out whether there has been a change to the reading speed from a baseline score.
 The user can use this calculator as many times as they would like.
-Below the calculator is some advice about what there % could mean and how they can get additional help and resources.
+Below the calculator is some advice about what their % could mean and how they can get additional help and resources.

 If the user doesn't enter anything into the input fields, they will get a message saying to put numbers into both boxes.